Islamophobia in Australia: Rallies and violent confrontations (2015)

 Anti-Islam Reclaim Australia rallies have been held across Australia since 2015.
 Reclaim Australia is a far-right nationalist protest group which is associated with neo-Nazi and other nationalist hate groups.
 The group was formed in 2015, holding street rallies in cities across Australia to protest against Islam.

 Reclaim Australia primarily opposes Islam in Australia and is considered Islamophobic.
 The group has attracted neo-Nazis and their involvement in promoting and attending Reclaim Australia rallies has been well documented.
 Speakers at Reclaim Australia rallies have been known to express extremist views, with one speaker in South Australia warning of the risks of "Islamic barbarity" and encouraging those in attendance to "insult and vilify Islam five times a day if you want to".

 Serious contempt (2015)

-In June 2015, the United Patriots Front, a far-right Australian nationalist protest group which is associated with nationalist and neo-Nazi hate groups. protested Zaky Mallah's appearance on Q&A, a television programme, by roasting a pig outside the Melbourne office of the Australian Broadcasting Corporation building, in an apparent attempt to upset Muslims.
+In June 2015, the United Patriots Front, a far-right Australian nationalist protest group which is associated with nationalist and neo-Nazi hate groups. protested Zaky Mallah's appearance on Q&A, a television programme, by roasting a pig outside the Melbourne office of the Australian Broadcasting Corporation building, in an apparent attempt to offend Muslims.

 In October of the same year, the group beheaded a mannequin outside the Bendigo City Council chambers to protest the 2015 Parramatta shooting and the approval given by the council to construct a mosque in Bendigo.
 In September 2017, they were convicted of "inciting serious contempt of Muslims" under the Racial and Religious Tolerance Act 2001 (Vic), and each were fined $2,000 Appeals by Blair Cottrell to have his case heard in the High Court of Australia and the Supreme Court of Victoria were both thrown out in 2019.